The federal and state governments fund many programs to help students become scientists and science teachers.

 Knowles Science Teaching Foundation (KTSF) Fellowships:

-- Up to $10,000 of annual tuition and living expenses during pursuit of teaching credentials
+- Award toward annual tuition and living expenses during pursuit of teaching credentials

 - Supports fellowship winner's continuing education once in a teaching position